maxalov/mass-config/README.md

 # Tool to config network equipment
-Using this utility, you can send commands like `{conf} {show}` directly to list of devices.
+Using this utility, you can send commands like `{conf}` or `{show}` directly to the list of devices.

 # inventory:
-Here is a list of devices in dictionary format:
+Here is the list of devices in dictionary format:
 ```
 brocade_vdx = {
     "device_type": "brocade_vdx",